jeezascodes/truehome-test/README.md

 ## What’s Included?

-Nps packages and dependencies used in the project
+Npm packages and dependencies used in the project

 ### Backend

-- React, JSX, ES6, TypeScript and Flow syntax support.
+- Express, (Robust routing,HTTP helpers (redirection, caching, etc),Content negotiation) https://www.npmjs.com/package/express
-- Language extras beyond ES6 like the object spread operator.
+- nodemon, (automatically restarting the node application when file changes in the directory are detected) https://www.npmjs.com/package/nodemon.
 - Autoprefixed CSS, so you don’t need `-webkit-` or other prefixes.
 - A fast interactive unit test runner with built-in support for coverage reporting.
 - A live development server that warns about common mistakes.